projectdiscovery/nuclei/README.md

-   -tags string[]                     templates to run based on tags (comma-separated, file) -etags, -exclude-tags string[]     templates to exclude based on tags (comma-separated, file) -itags, -include-tags string[]     tags to be executed even if they are excluded either by default or configuration -id, -template-id string[]         templates to run based on template ids (comma-separated, file) -eid, -exclude-id string[]         templates to exclude based on template ids (comma-separated, file) -it, -include-templates string[]   templates to be executed even if they are excluded either by default or configuration -et, -exclude-templates string[]   template or template directory to exclude (comma-separated, file)
+   -tags string[]                     templates to run based on tags (comma-separated, file) -etags, -exclude-tags string[]     templates to exclude based on tags (comma-separated, file) -itags, -include-tags string[]     tags to be executed even if they are excluded either by default or configuration -id, -template-id string[]         templates to run based on template ids (comma-separated, file, allow-wildcard) -eid, -exclude-id string[]         templates to exclude based on template ids (comma-separated, file) -it, -include-templates string[]   templates to be executed even if they are excluded either by default or configuration -et, -exclude-templates string[]   template or template directory to exclude (comma-separated, file)